Dr. Otto Weiglein

 Q: Why is that?

 Our hospitals are an important part of the community, but the hospital model is illness-based while the cosmetic-surgical model is wellness-based.
 At Cosmedica we are able to provide a positive, non-judgmental and specialized setting tailored to the unique needs of the cosmetic surgery client.
-Cosmetic surgery is all that we do here, so we have to provide a high-level service.
+Cosmetic surgery is all that we do here, so we have to provide a high level of service.

 Q: What do you like to do when you’re not working?